 - You are responsible for paying childcare fees

 - You meet residency and immunisation requirements (you can find details on these requirements via the Australian government website)

-The amount you receive each fortnight applies to each child in your care, and is subject to your family’s income, your child’s age, the type of approved childcare you use and their hourly rate cap, and the hours of activity you and your partner undertake.
-The maximum government subsidy is 85% of childcare fees which is available to families who earn $70,015 and under, and the subsidy percentage falls in accordance with increasing income until you are no longer eligible if you earn $354,305 and over.
+The amount you receive each fortnight applies to each child in your care and is subject to your family’s income, your child’s age, the type of approved childcare you use, their hourly rate cap, and the hours of activity you and your partner undertake.
+The maximum government subsidy is 85% of childcare fees, which is available to families who earn $70,015 and under, and the subsidy percentage falls in accordance with increasing income until you are no longer eligible if you earn $354,305 and over.

-Now that you’ve got an understanding of childcare costs and the childcare subsidy, you can get started finding the right childcare for your family.
+Now that you’ve got an understanding of childcare costs and the childcare subsidy, you can get started finding the right childcare that meets your family's requirements and budget.
 To do this you can search Toddle – the largest childcare database- for approved childcare centres near you.

 See more on the corkboard

 The Effects of Technology on Young Children and How to Manage Screen Time

 Technology can be a fantastic learning tool, sparking creativity, and opening new possibilities, however, with tech benefits come certain challenges.
 Learn how to manage screen time here.

 A Guide to Family Budgeting and Money Management Lessons for Your Little Ones

 Money management is an essential life skill that adults often wish they had learned earlier in life.
 It's never too early to incorporate budgeting into your kids' daily routine.